Cooking Class Lead Host – Lonsdale

 - Update Volunteer list

-Our cooking classes have two busy seasons, mid-September to December and January to March/April.
-The expectation of hours required can be three-quarters to full time in the busy months to one-third to half time in the quieter time.
+Our cooking classes have two busy seasons, mid-September to December and January to March.
+The hours will fluctuate based on the cooking school and store requirements; however we anticipate the role will be three-quarters to full time in the busy months, and slightly less during the quieter time.
+Based on the busy seasons, you should not expect to take extended time off between mid-October and the end of March.
 Classes are primarily held in the evening so being able to work evenings and weekends is required.
 You will also be required to spend time outside of classes, on pantry and kitchen maintenance; as well as, kitchen scheduling and volunteer coordination.
 You should be confident on the computer, able to easily email, access shared files, input info on spreadsheets, and do basic word processing.

 It is expected that you will be available to work shifts on the retail floor, so you will have a solid understanding of our POS program along with sales procedures, returns, inventory and class booking procedures.